-- 4.3.4.1 Metal no-shoot poppers and plates, must be shot and fall, overturn or self-indicate to score.
-If hit they should be repainted during the scoring process. - 4.3.4.2 Metal no-shoots in the general size and shape of authorized paper targets may be used.
+- 4.3.4.1 Rigid no-shoot poppers and plates must be designed to fall, overturn or self-indicate when hit. - 4.3.4.2 Rigid no-shoots in the general size and shape of authorized paper targets may be used.